manusa/NetbeansExtJSTest/README.md

 # NetbeansExtJSTest
-Netbeans test using Gulp and ExtJS
+Netbeans test using Gulp and ExtJS.